This is the multi-page printable view of this section. Click here to print.

 2 - Pipeline & Application Architecture

-Prerequisite: Please review the CD Getting Started guide for context.
+This guide provides steps and best practices for improving your delivery pipeline and application architecture.
+Please review the CD Getting Started guide for context.

 1. Build a Deployment Pipeline